Prateeks91/frontend-dev-task/README.md

 ## How to see front end changes

 - Open web browser and type the address http://localhost:8088
-- Rsize borwser window to see responsive changes
+- Resize browser window to see responsive changes